GRASS logo

 If mapset is not specified, its name is assumed to be the same as the current mapset's name.

-A simple way to do this is to check the projected bounds of the input map in the current location's projection using the -p flag.
+A simple way to do this is to check the projected bounds of the input map in the current project's CRS using the -p flag.
 The -g flag reports the same thing, but in a form which can be directly cut and pasted into a g.region command.
 After setting the region in that way you might check the cell resolution with "g.region -p" then snap it to a regular grid with g.region's -a flag.
 E.g. g.region -a res=5 -p.
 Note that this is just a rough guide.

 When reprojecting whole-world maps the user should disable map-trimming with the -n flag.
 Trimming is not useful here because the module has the whole map in memory anyway.
-Besides that, world "edges" are hard (or impossible) to find in projections other than latitude-longitude so results may be odd with trimming.
+Besides that, world "edges" are hard (or impossible) to find in CRSs other than latitude-longitude so results may be odd with trimming.

 EXAMPLES